steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 ```

-Share memory is now populated with our requiered data, we now need to call background writer and make call to redis.
-First we need to initialize the Background writer in `_PG_init`
+Share memory is now populated with our required data, we now need to call the background writer and make a call to redis.
+First, we need to initialize the Background writer in `_PG_init`

 ```rs
 use pgrx::bgworkers::{BackgroundWorker, BackgroundWorkerBuilder, SignalWakeFlags};